mukundraj/macosko-compute/docs/rstudio.md

     `-m|--memory` : This argument has default value 16g.
 Adjuct based on maximum memory to reserve for container.

     `-i|--image` : This argument has default value `std` to included preintalled libraries like Seurat.
 If `basic` is passed, then no libraries are preinstalled.
-Any packages installed in `basic` image would be ported to another VM along with personal disk.
+Packages installed within a container running `basic` image would be ported to another VM along with personal disk.

     example usage with parameters: